fredszaq/crossometer-mini/README.md

 ![crossometer-mini pcb](images/crossometer-mini-pcb.jpg)

-Have a look at the [releases](https://github.com/fredszaq/crossometer-mini/releases) page to get the lastest release.
+Provided are the Kicad files for the PCB and the Freecad files for the enclosure and clip.

 Taking a look at open [issues](https://github.com/fredszaq/crossometer-mini/issues) may be a good idea if you intent do build a crossometer-mini for yourself.

 ![crossometer-mini without 3 case](images/naked-crossometer-mini.jpg)

-Provided are the Kicad files for the PCB and the Freecad files for the enclosure and clip as well as the exported Gerber (can be used with J@LCPCB) and STL files
+Have a look at the [releases](https://github.com/fredszaq/crossometer-mini/releases) page to get gerber files and STLs.

 ![4 crossometer-mini before assembly](images/crossometer-mini-fabrication.jpg)